Why Italian Presidency Is Important To US

-The news Saturday that Italy was likely to re-elect President Sergio Matterela, 80, to another seven-year term was a sign of relief to official Washington.
+The news Saturday that Italy was likely to re-elect President Sergio Mattarella, 80, to another seven-year term was a sign of relief to official Washington.

 As the situation between Russia and Ukraine intensify, both the Biden administration and the U.S. feel comfortable with EU member nations maintaining their current governments rather than bringing in new and little-known leaders.

-After 6 days of inconclusive results, the Italian electoral college — which includes 1,009 members, including members of Parliament as well as provincial and local officials — was reportedly poised to give a reluctant Matterela a second term.
+After 6 days of inconclusive results, the Italian electoral college — which has 1,009 members, including members of Parliament as well as provincial and local officials — was reportedly poised to give a reluctant Mattarella a second term.

-Efforts to elect a woman president, with candidates including the president of the Senate, Elisabetta Alberti Casellati (who was favored by the right-of-center League and its leader Mateo Salvini), fell far short on Friday.
+Efforts to elect a woman president, with candidates including the president of the Senate, Elisabetta Casellati (who was favored by the right-of-center League and its leader Matteo Salvini), fell far short on Friday.

 Mario Gualco, president of Italy’s National Confederation of Crafts and Small and Medium Enterprises, told Newsmax that Italians in general are not focused on the presidential election.